theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

  = Does the plugin support product variations? =
 Yes, the plugin supports variations!
 Variations are grouped by size attributes.
 "Non-size" variations like color etc. appear in the feed as separate products, as per Skroutz requirements.

+ = Can I set a custom price in the XML feed that will be different from the price in my eshop? = Yes, you have two options.
+You can set a global price increase (percentage) that will modify all product prices in the XML feed.
+Or you can set a custom "Skroutz price" per product or variation that will be used instead of the regular price in the XML feed.

  = Can I exclude specific products or categories from the feed? = Absolutely.
 You can exclude or include products based on their categories and tags using the plugin settings.
 If you need more control, there is a developer-friendly way to include/exclude products programmatically.
 Please read the [documentation for developers](https://doc.clickup.com/2582906/p/h/2eubu-58615/d0b94a4b2c5331e/2eubu-58695) to find out how.